Stuttgart: Demographics

-The population of Stuttgart declined steadily between 1960 (637,539) and 2000 (586,978).
-Then low levels of unemployment and attractive secondary education opportunities led to renewed population growth, fuelled especially by young adults from the former East Germany.
-For the first time in decades, in 2006 there were also more births in the city than deaths.
-In April 2008 there were 590,720 inhabitants in the city.
+Stuttgart has a population of about 630,000 and is the 6th largest city in Germany.
+Stuttgart reached its population peak of over 100,000 in 1874.
+In 1946, when Stuttgart became the capital of Baden-Württemberg state, it had a population of about 415,000.
+In 1960s the industrialization boomed in Stuttgart due to its automobile companies Mercedes-Benz and Porsche and other companies came to Stuttgart.
+It also saw the growth of foreign population, mostly from Turkey, Greece, India, Italy and former Yugoslavian countries.
+The population of Stuttgart hasn't changed a lot since then due to its high rent of the city where many people moved to neighbouring municipalities.

 Immigrants

 More than half of the population today is not of Swabian background, as many non-Swabian Germans have moved here due to the employment situation, which is far better than in most areas of Germany.
 Since the 1960s, many foreigners have also immigrated to Stuttgart to work here (as part of the "Gastarbeiter" program); another wave of immigrants came as refugees from the Wars in Yugoslavia in the 1990s.
-Thus, 40% of the city's population is of foreign background.
-In 2000, 22.8% of the population did not hold German citizenship, in 2006 this had reduced to 21.7%. by end of 2018 the largest groups of foreign nationals were Turks (17,900), Greeks (13,757), Italians (14,021), Croats (15,268), Serbs (5,844) followed by immigrants from Romania, Bosnia and Herzegovina, Portugal, Poland, France, and Austria.
+Thus, as of 2022, 47% of the city's population is of foreign background.
+In 2000, 22.8% of the population did not hold German citizenship, in 2022 this had increased to 27.6%.
+By end of 2018 the largest groups of foreign nationals were Turks (17,900), Greeks (13,757), Italians (14,021), Croats (15,268), Serbs (5,844) followed by immigrants from Romania, Bosnia and Herzegovina, Portugal, Poland, France, Austria, Morocco and Cameroon.
 39% of foreign nationals come from the European Union (mostly Italy, Greece, and Poland).